GOKULSIVA123/GOKULSIVA123/README.md

 ### 🎓 3rd Year CSE Student @ Sri Sairam Engineering College

 I am a developer who enjoys building applications that solve real-world problems.
-My current focus is on **Full Stack Development** and exploring how **AI & Automation** can improve productivity tools.
+My current focus is on **Full Stack Development** and exploring how **AI & Automation** can improve productivity to web application and building productivity and scalable web application.

 I believe in writing clean, logical code.
 To achieve that, I actively practice **Data Structures & Algorithms** to sharpen my problem-solving skills and improve the efficiency of my solutions.